Getting started using the Prismic Java starter kit

 Download the starter project

-The SDK allows you to query and fetch content from your content repository and integrate it into your template.
+The Java starter project allows you to query and retrieve content from your Prismic content repository and integrate it into your website templates.
 It's the easiest way to get started with a new project.
-Integration with an existing project or a different framework than the one used in the SDK is detailed at the bottom of this page.

 Configure and run your project

 Unzip the downloaded file in a new location for your project.

 Replace "lesbonneschoses" in the repository url in your src/main/webapp/WEB-INF/web.xml file with your repository name.